Professor, Department of Geosciences

 GEOS 318: Earth's Changing Climate

 The future of our climate from the perspective of climate system dynamics.
-The first module covers the processes governing earth’s heat balance, the basis of changing climate.
+The course has three five-week modules.
+The first covers the processes and time scales governing Earth’s heat balance, the basic rules of changing climate.
 The second module explores climate variability stemming from internal dynamics of the climate system.
-The final module examines the grand challenge in climate science: constraining projections of future change with regards to uncertainties in climate system processes.
-Throughout the course, emerging research on unsettled scientific problems in climate science is highlighted .
+The final module examines the grand challenge in climate science: constraining projections of future change with regards to feedbacks and uncertainties in climate system processes.
+Emerging research is highlighted throughout the course on unsettled scientific problems in climate science and the approaches taken by scientists to solve them.

 GEOS 488: Snow Ice and Climate

-Frozen water is one of the primary components of Earth's climate system: glacier ice permanently covers 10% of land; snow seasonaly blankets 30% of land; and, sea ice covers 15% of oceans during part of the year.
-This course examines the physical processes driving snow and ice as they pertain to four pressing climate change issues: 1) global sea level rise and stability of ice sheets; 2) Arctic amplification of climate change and sea ice processes; 3) climate change feedbacks revealed by analysis of ice cores; 4) water supply and mountain snowpack dynamics.
+Frozen water (i.e., glaciers, ice sheets, seasonal snow, and sea ice) is a primary component of Earth's climate system that both drives and responds to climate change.
+This course examines the role of snow and ice in four key aspects of climate change, highlighting unsolved problems and current research: 1) global sea level rise and stability of ice sheets; 2) Arctic amplification of climate change and sea ice processes; 3) climate system feedbacks revealed by ice cores; and, 4) water supply and mountain snowpack dynamics.

 GEOS 508: Fundamentals of Scientific Research